Criteria for generalized translation-invariant frames: Introduction

 An alternative route for deriving necessary and sufficient conditions for wavelet frames with integer, expansive dilations goes through quasi-affine systems \cite{ron1997affine,ron1997affine2,chui1998affine}.
 This link is known to generalize to rational, expansive dilations \cite{MR2746669}, although one has to consider a family of quasi-affine systems to capture the frame property of the given wavelet system.
 Since quasi-affine systems are shift-invariant, sufficient and necessary conditions for rational wavelet systems are readily available.
 We stress that such estimates differ slightly from the ones presented in this paper.
 The estimates presented in \cite{ron1995gramian} for wavelet systems with integer, expansive dilations utilize the quasi-affine route, but they ignore the phase of the wavelet generator and are therefore not optimal for tight frames.

 The approach we follow relies on a connection between the frame properties of generalized shift-invariant systems and an associated almost periodic auxiliary function \cite{MR1940326, MR1916862, MR1310658, MR1353539}.
 Our methods are closely related to the work of Hern\'andez, Labate and Weiss~\cite{MR1916862}, but while \cite{MR1916862} is concerned with tight frame characterization using uniqueness of the coefficients of almost periodic Fourier series, we focus on non-tight frames by bounding the Fourier series.
-The connection to Fourier analysis is valid under the 1-UCP, which is a very weak assumption.
-It is weak enough to provide sufficient and necessary conditions for wavelet frames in $L^2(\R^d)$ associated with any real, expansive dilation matrix and any translation lattice; it is even weak enough to handle every choice of real, invertible dilation (not necessarily expansive) almost surely with respect to the Haar measure on $\mathrm{GL}_d (\mathbb{R})$, see Section~\ref{sec:wavelet-systems}.
+The connection to Fourier analysis is valid under the 1-UCP, which is weak enough to provide sufficient and necessary conditions for wavelet frames in $L^2(\R^d)$ associated with any real, expansive dilation matrix and any translation lattice.
+The $1$-UCP is even weak enough to handle every choice of real, invertible dilation (not necessarily expansive) almost surely with respect to the Haar measure on $\mathrm{GL}_d (\mathbb{R})$, see Section~\ref{sec:wavelet-systems}.

 To wrap up the discussion, no necessary or sufficient conditions, optimal for tight frames, are currently known for wavelet systems associated with expansive, real dilations.
 In fact, the lack of optimal frame bound estimates for such systems lead Christensen~\cite{MR1824891} to ask whether sufficient conditions as in \eqref{eq:CC_intro} and \eqref{eq:CC_A_intro} can also be obtained for wavelet systems with non-integer dilations.
 The sufficient conditions obtained in this paper answer this question in the affirmative.